-Figure \ref{fig:ie_bar} shows that, under the LSCPM, the posterior modal number of clusters is 5 (4, 6) and the posterior modal number of dimensions is 4 (3, 5), with the 95\% credible intervals reported in brackets.
+Figure \ref{fig:ie_bar} shows that, under the LSCPM, the posterior modal number of clusters is 6 (5, 7) and the modal number of effective dimensions is 4 (3, 4), with the 95\% empirical intervals reported in brackets.
 Upon fitting multiple LPCMs across all combinations of $p = \{2, \ldots, 8\}$ and $G = \{2, \ldots, 8\}$, the BIC suggests 6 clusters and 6 dimensions.
-The median Procrustes correlation between the posterior mean positions under the LPCM and LSPCM was 0.71 (standard deviation of 0.03 across the 10 LSPCM chains).
-Additional results regarding the posterior distributions of variance and shrinkage strength parameters can be found in the supplementary material, Appendix \ref{app:application}.
+The ARI between the cluster labels of the optimal LPCM and LSPCM is 0.55, indicating different clustering solutions under the 2 approaches.
+The mean Procrustes correlation between the posterior mean positions under the LPCM and LSPCM was 0.71 (standard deviation of 0.01) across the 10 LSPCM chains.
+Additional results regarding the posterior distributions of variance and shrinkage strength parameters can be found in Appendix \ref{app:application}.